 Thankfully there are a few important things you can do that will almost guarantee that your plants will grow healthy and strong after you plant them.

 Plant Into a Well Prepared Garden Bed

-The first thing you should do before you plan on transplanting is make sure your garden beds are well prepared.
+The first thing you should do before you plan on transplanting is making sure your garden beds are well prepared.

 This means making sure the soil is nicely worked up without any rocks, dirt clods, or weeds.

 Then if you need to add in any soil amendments or compost, do that as well.